Alxmrphi/Icelandic/index.md

 ## Evaluation (sort of)

-There is no clear notion of how to evaluate word embeddings because they are used in a number of downstream tasks.
+There is no clear notion of how to evaluate word embeddings because they are used in a number of downstream tasks, such as MNT (Neural Machine Translation), NER (Named Entity Recognition),  among many others.
 Having a vector form of a word is the basis of many, many tasks in neural language modelling.
 The creation of the vectors is often not the end goal, but it is certainly interesting to look at the semantic relations that they encode.
 A common Word2Vec evaluation is to compare predictions across expected relations, however this is only available for a few languages and often relies on grammatical dimensions such as superlatives and comparatives of adjectives, which were not taken into consideration by only extracting the lemmas in the model building.

 We can ask the model how similar two words are, which returns a value in [0,1] where 0 reflects no similarity and 1 reflects perfect similarity.